Tropical Mycology Field Course

 • Identify and handle fungal biodiversity.

 A mixture of lectures, project work and field surveys.
-The course involves a one-day meeting at the Natural History Museum (6 January 2026, 1-4 PM) and a mandatory 10 days in Brazil (9-19 January 2026).
-The first three days will be dedicated for the student to adjust to the weather and time-zone.
-We will spend these 3 days in and around Manaus and visit INPA (National Institute for Amazonian Research) to learn some background about the local culture and nature.
+The course involves a one-day online meeting and a mandatory 10 days in Brazil.
+The first three days will be spent on a boat trip along Rio Negro.
 Following that, we will start the field activities and laboratory sessions at the field station.

-In the last day at the field station, the students will present a 15 min talk (oral essay), organized in groups of 3, about one fungal group of choice (morning and afternoon), following feedback and group discussion.
-Back in Copenhagen, each student will be required to choose five fungal species among those collected and prepare a written essay about them to be submitted one week after returning to Copenhagen.
+In the last day at the field station, the students will present a 15-minute talk (oral essay), organized in groups of 3, about 3 fungal groups of choice (morning and afternoon), following feedback and group discussion.
+Each student is required to choose 3 fungal species among those collected and prepare a written essay about them to be submitted one week after returning to Copenhagen.
 It should include an introduction, material and methods and results containing taxonomic descriptions (taxonomic plates and morphological description) of macro and microscopic features, using the data collected along the field surveys.
 Finally, a discussion should present the selected species in context in terms of ecology, ecosystem functioning and fungal biodiversity and taxonomy.
 One last meeting in Copenhagen to discuss challenges related to the written component before the students hand in the essay.

 The list of material content will be shared once we have the list of participants.